 To date, Lotus has functioned within a non-dilutive financing strategy that has left it in control of its assets.
 Its initial financing was provided by private placements and by Auxly Cannabis Group Inc. (TSXV:XLY), where Auxly committed $1 million to help fund the initial facility buildout in Spallumcheen, BC.
 Following Auxly’s initial funding, the company again invested in Lotus.
 Auxly advanced an additional $4 million to Lotus to partially fund the completion of their 22,500-square-foot facility.

-From an operational standpoint, the company plans to maintain its robust economics by becoming a low-cost producer with goals of achieving a production cost of $1.05 to $1.20 per gram, compared to the industry standards of $1.90 to $3.50.
-The low cost of production is associated to Lotus’ proprietary advanced facility design and the low cost of energy in the province of BC.
+From an operational standpoint, the company plans to maintain its robust economics by becoming a low-cost producer with goals of achieving a production cash cost of $1.05 to $1.20 per gram, compared to the industry standards of $1.90 to $3.50.
+The low cost of production is attributed to Lotus’ proprietary facility design, state-of-the-art automation, and the low-cost of energy in the province of British Columbia.

 Licensing intellectual property (IP)